 A hundred thousand years ago our ancestors were already anatomically just like us.

-Yet, they didn’t invent agriculture, civilization or any advance weaponry.
+Yet, they didn’t invent agriculture, civilization, or any advanced weaponry.

-Obviously, our mind was not such a huge instant game change when it came to survival.
+Obviously, our mind was not such a huge instant game changer when it came to survival.

 And what our mind is uniquely good at just doesn’t help survive.